Reserves - For Faculty & Instructors

 Instructors' personal copy items are physically processed to identify them as reserve items.
 This includes applying plastic book covers and adhering labels to items.
 The Library does not assume responsibility for replacing worn, damaged or missing personal copies.
 If you are not prepared for this risk, please do not put your personal property on reserve.

 Instructors are encouraged to refrain from placing high-priced textbooks on reserve.Back to top

-The Interactive Media Center will make available particular software titles on one or more workstations (depending on license restrictions) as a function of reserve services.
-To make these arrangements, contact Regina Conboy, IMC Coordinator by phone at 442-3608 or by email at RConboy@albany.edu.Back to top
+The IMC will make available particular software titles on one or more workstations (depending on license restrictions) as a function of reserve services.
+To make these arrangements, contact Regina Testa, IMC Coordinator by phone at 442-3608 or by email at RTesta@albany.edu.Back to top

 Reserve requests are processed in the order in which they are received.
 Reserve materials are accepted throughout the semester or session.
 To ensure that all items needed are on reserve by the beginning of the semester, we recommend submitting reserve request requests and all materials at least two weeks before the start of the semester.
 If the University Libraries must purchase an item requested for reserve, reserves staff will do its best to obtain materials as quickly as possible, but some materials may take weeks or months to obtain.
 Please note, the University Libraries will not purchase text books.Back to top